 As they were planning to kill around 6 million German, there plan involved mass poisoning in America especially in Munich, Berlin, Weimar, Nuremberg, and Hamberg.
 The leader of the Nakama, Abba Kovner, obtained poison and planned to poison the water supply in some of the cities.
 Moreover, exemptions were taken to protect as many non-Germans as possible.

-However, the plan never became successful due to false documentation which leads Kovner’s arrest.
+However, the plan never became successful due to false documentation which leads to Kovner’s arrest.

 How far they succeed?